dogtagpki/pki/docs/installation/acme/Configuring_ACME_Database.md

     /etc/pki/pki-tomcat/acme/database.conf
 ```

+Customize the configuration as needed.
 In a standalone ACME deployment, the database.conf should look like the following:

 ```
 class=org.dogtagpki.acme.database.LDAPDatabase